 You are responsible for assisting your faculty members going through the RPT process.
 Make sure they get adequate information and training on the process.
-The Provost’s website has all the information that should be needed, but faculty should also be encouraged to attend university, college or department information sessions about RPT.
-You will receive an email notification of the University sessions, which are also announced via the website.
+The Provost’s Office website has all the information that should be needed, but faculty should also be encouraged to attend university, college or department information sessions about RPT.
+You will receive an email notification of the university sessions, which are also announced via the website.
 Make sure you know your college’s submission deadline so you can schedule your departmental procedures accordingly.

 Your guidance for faculty members developing their dossier is particularly important.
 Make sure they start well ahead of your departmental submission date so they have time to edit several iterations with feedback from you and other mentors.
 Help them when appropriate as they work through the instructions to build their dossier.
 Help them make it crisp and clear, providing all necessary information concisely.
 It is your responsibility to make sure the dossier is complete.
 If it is found by any subsequent reviewers to be incomplete, it will be returned to you for completion and then must go back through all the reviewers that have acted upon it.

 You have the primary responsibility for obtaining the scholarly external evaluations, so review this information which is in REG 05.20.05.
 You should strive for a list of external evaluators, one-half of which is nominated by the candidate and one-half nominated by you in consultation with the DVF with the goal of receiving five to put in the dossier.
 If you have selected multiple evaluators from the same institution, explain why in the required annotated list of external reviewers.
 You are required to use the template required to request the external evaluations, but you may add to it if desired.
 You are also required to use the template of the annotated list of external reviewers.
 Both these templates are linked from REG 05.20.05.

 Refresh your understanding of the Statement of Faculty Responsibilities and the standards and procedures documented in your College RPT Rule and your Department RPT Rule.